Noailles, Corrèze: Château

-The current château sits in a park behind a stone wall Its dates back to the 14th century and was the home of the Dukes of Noailles.
+The current château sits in a park behind a stone wall.
+Its dates back to the 14th century and was the home of the Dukes of Noailles.
 It has a main building with two towers with machicolations attached to it.
 It was burnt down in 1789 and rebuilt in the 1800s by Alexis de Noailles.
-The main buildings are windows decorated with pediments and pinnacles with medallions and angels.
+The main buildings windows are decorated with pediments and pinnacles with medallions and angels.
 The dormer windows are from other châteaux, Jugeals and La Fage, and date from 16th century.

 Église de l'Assomption-de-Notre-Dame de Noailles

 Its former name was the Collégiale Sainte-Catherine.
 The original church building originated in 12th and 13th centuries and then restored again during 15th and 16th centuries.
 It has a tall Limousin-style bell tower and a five-sided Romanesque apse.
 The capitals on the small columns in the choir have been carved in scriptural scenes.
 The tabernacle contains Limousin enamels and the church has two enamelled reliquaries containing relics from Saints Eutrope and Eustelle all from the 13th century.
 It also has a painting by Claude Gillot called Les Apprêts de la crucifixion (Instruments of the Crucifixion).